nwchemgit/nwchem-wiki/Interface.md

 NWChem has interfaces to several different packages which are listed below.
 In general, the NWChem authors work with the authors of the other packages to make sure that the interface works.
-However, any problems with the interface should be reported to the nwchem-users@emsl.pnl.gov e-mail list.
+However, any problems with the interface should be reported through the github issue page https://github.com/nwchemgit/nwchem/issues

 ## DIRDYVTST -- DIRect Dynamics for Variational Transition State Theory